The power clean is easily the most popular variation of the Olympic Clean found in Olympic weightlifting.

 We’re now entering the final phase of the power clean where we will catch the bar and finish the lift.

-As bar elevates from the shrug, the feet shift from hip width to shoulder width to prepare for the catch.
+As the bar elevates from the shrug, the feet shift from hip width to shoulder width to prepare for the catch.

 Elbows rotate around the bar and ‘shoot through’ to help receive the bar in front of the shoulders.
 Triceps should be parallel to the floor in the finished catch position with the elbows forward.